lucee/lucee-docs/docs/03.reference/01.functions/cacheremoveall/function.md

 This function is deprecated, use instead [[function-cacheclear]].

-Removes all elements from the cache
+Removes all elements from the cache.